Time of Peace

 Ben Ames Williams

 I did not read this book; I read the beginning and skimmed a few other pieces of it.
-I shall proceed to talk about it’s total worth and value without regard for the whole truth.
+I shall proceed to talk about its total worth and value without regard for the whole truth.

 First, some neat quotations Mr. Williams made his characters say.
 Then, why I did not bother to read the 600-page book (it is exactly 600 pages).